Rossini, Petite Messe Solennelle

 YouTube Version, Live

-On top of that MP3-Download, my daughter discovered YouTube videos with exactly the CD performance (venue, soloists, accompaniment), except that this is a live concert recording, and I’m delighted to be able to watch these artists perform this piece.
+On top of that MP3-Download, my daughter discovered YouTube videos with the Messe Solennelle by Rossini in exactly the CD performance (venue, soloists, accompaniment), except that this is a live concert recording, and I’m delighted to be able to watch these artists perform this piece.
 I have built a little playlist from the five available tracks:

 In retrospect; I felt that I should add the following comment.
 It may appear unfair / unjust to compare the centennial recording with Wolfgang Sawallisch with the performance of an amateur choir, such as the one in the concert discussed above.
 However, note that I’m not comparing the two.
 In fact, on purpose I did not make any attempts to listen to the Sawallisch recording prior to the concert.
 Quite to the contrary: as mentioned, I hadn’t listened to that recording for well over 30 years.
 Sure, I had this in my mind, memory and heart.
 It is hard to forget such a performance.